 The interregnum of the seasons has arrived in the Midwest.
 Laurel leaves have fallen from their crowns, and snow and ice have yet to make diadems in the new reign.
 Big things are gloomy—the overcast sky, the dull landscape, the empty fields.

 What rules now?
 Small, lively things.
-The fat squirrel that sits on my outdoor trash bin is a king looking for a way in to the palace.
+The fat squirrel that sits on my outdoor trash bin is a king looking for a way into the palace.
 Crows and Blue Jay argue like counselors in the tree outside my window.
-My indoor cat of 15 years watches them regally then demands pets and treats before she retires upstairs to bask in the heat from a vent.
-On the bike trail it is windy and about to rain, so no one is out but me and my forest cat, Newt, both of us free but choosing to spend time together warming his paws.
+My indoor cat of fifteen years watches them regally then demands pets and treats before she retires upstairs to bask in the heat from a vent.
+On the bike trail, it is windy and about to rain, so no one is out but me and my forest cat, Newt, both of us free but choosing to spend time together warming his paws.

 The day we reserve for thanks has passed, but good things still arrive daily, I believe, by work, circumstance, luck, and mystery.
 Human life on this planet tilting away from the sun often seems itself on the verge of another season.
 We may not know yet all we have suffered, let alone any of what we will.
 It is easy to feel small and alone.
 I am thankful for the constancy of small things.